The AI Revolution: 2025 and Beyond

 Hospital Resource Management

-AI algorithms helped hospitals optimize their resources by predicting patient loads, managing ventilator allocation, and coordinating staff schedules during peak infection periods.
+AI algorithms helped hospitals optimize resources by predicting patient loads, managing ventilator allocation, and coordinating staff schedules during peak infection periods.

 6